fdazen/fda-documentation/index.md

 # **Welcome!**

 Welcome to Frontdesk Anywhere!

-We have gathered here all the documentation and training notes that will help you set up and make the best of your Frontdesk Anywhere PMS.
-There's a lot of information about how to do a variety of things here, and it's not all unique to this theme!
+We have gathered here all the documentation and training notes that will help you set up and make the best of your Frontdesk Anywhere software.
+Here you can learn how to set-up your system, but also important tips on different ways to use it.
+We'd like to remind you that we also have a dedicated support staff that will be happy to answer all questions and help you with any doubts you might have: simply send an email to [help@frontdeskanywhere.com](help@frontdeskanywhere.com).

 ## Overview